Stjepan Babić: Selected works

-Babić is one of the most prolific Croatian linguists, with over 1000 published works (books, articles etc.).
+Babić was one of the most prolific Croatian linguists, with over one thousand published works (books, articles, etc.).
 His work deals predominantly with modern Croatian standard language, word formation in particular.
-In his papers published during the 1960s decade Babić advocated a linguistic unification of Serbs and Croats.
+In his papers published during the 1960s, Babić advocated a linguistic unification of Serbs and Croats.
 Since the 1990s, Babić has been one of the leading proponents of language purism in Croatia.
 His puristic approach has been criticised by Ivo Pranjković and especially by Snježana Kordić.
 Babić's tendency to use the topic of language to spread nationalist ideology was evident in his articles published in the journal Jezik, in which Babić was editor-in-chief.